DasIstTobias/timeline/README.md

 cat admin_credentials.txt
 ```

-6. Access the application at `http://localhost:8080` or `https://localhost:8443` and login with username "admin" and the password from step 4.
+6. Access the application at `http://localhost:8080` or `https://localhost:8443` (default ports) and login with username "admin" and the password from step 5.

 ### Initial Configuration